StHante/jradau5.jl/README.md

 Further improvements will include using all the features of RADAU5 in Julia that the original FORTRAN77 code allows.

-The original RADAU5 code include the lapack-routines can be found on Hairers web page http://www.unige.ch/~hairer/software.html
+The original RADAU5 code including the lapack-routines can be found on Hairers web page http://www.unige.ch/~hairer/software.html
-These files are only in the repo, so it can be compiled easily.
+These files are fetched, when the library is build using `wget`.

-I appreciate every help concering licenses.

 ## Compiling

-All you need is a recent Julia installation and a recent gfortan, as well as make.
+All you need is a recent Julia installation and a recent `gfortan`, as well as `make` and `wget`.
 Just cd in the directory and type `make`.
 This will build `jradau5.so`, which is needed by jradau5.jl.

 ## A simple example

-Integrate a simple harmonic oscillator $x'' = -x$ transformed into a first order system $y_1' = y_2$, $y_2' = -y_1$.
+Integrate a simple harmonic oscillator  x'' = -x  transformed into a first order system  y_1' = y_2  and  y_2' = -y_1.
 This can be done like this

     using jradau5